Transmission & Distribution Operations:

 Mr. Eslick joined Sturgeon Electric as a senior project manager in 2000.
 Since then, he’s held numerous roles within the organization including operations manager and district manager where he was responsible for electrical contracts and services within the C&I group.
 In 2014, Mr. Eslick began his role as vice president of southwest C&I.

 As vice president, Mr. Eslick has experience overseeing preconstruction services in Arizona.
-In 2017, Mr. Eslick managed $115 million in electrical contracts.
 Notable projects include Banner University Medical Center, Marina Heights Building, Tilden Data Center, and Raytheon Expansion.

 Vice President, Commercial & Industrial Field Operations

-After over 18 years working with Sturgeon Electric, Mr. Badaracco was promoted to the role of vice president in January 2018 where he maintains responsibility for field operations throughout the Company’s Commercial & Industrial (C&I) business units and supervises some of Sturgeon Electric’s largest C&I projects.
+After over 19 years working with Sturgeon Electric, Mr. Badaracco was promoted to the role of vice president in January 2018.
+In this role, he maintains responsibility for field operations throughout the Company’s Commercial & Industrial (C&I) business units and supervises some of Sturgeon Electric’s largest C&I projects.